codership/documentation/galeracluster/source/documentation/install-mysql.rst

    yum upgrade -y mysql-wsrep-libs-compat-VERSION

-You would, of course, replace ``VERSION`` here with ``5.7`` or ``8.0``, depending on the version of MySQL you want to use.
-For CentOS 7, to install MySQL version 5.7, you would execute the following from the command-line:
+You would, of course, replace ``VERSION`` here with ``8.0`` or ``8.1``, depending on the version of MySQL you want to use.
+For CentOS 8 or 9, to install MySQL version 8.0, you would execute the following from the command-line:

 .. code-block:: console

-   yum upgrade mysql-wsrep-shared-5.7
+   yum upgrade mysql-wsrep-shared-8.0

-For CentOS 7, to install MySQL version 5.7, you will also need to disable the 5.7 upgrade.
+For CentOS 8 or 9, to install MySQL version 8.0, you will also need to disable the 8.0 upgrade.
 To do this, enter the following from the command-line:

 .. code-block:: console

-   yum upgrade -y mysql-wsrep-shared-5.7 -x mysql-wsrep-shared-5.7
+   yum upgrade -y mysql-wsrep-shared-8.0 -x mysql-wsrep-shared-8.0

 When ``yum`` finishes the upgrade, you can then install the MySQL wsrep database server and the Galera Replication Plugin as described above.